rpereira91/CSGAMES_AI/README.md

 ## Java

-[Install](https://www.py4j.org/install.html#install-instructions) p4j and add it to your project dependencies.
+Add [py4j](https://www.py4j.org/install.html#install-instructions) to your project dependencies.

 In the `java` folder,